Skip to content

 What are the best alternatives to OpenCode?

-Popular alternatives to OpenCode include other tools in the coding assistants category.
-Browse our coding assistants directory to compare options.
+Popular alternatives to OpenCode include Claude Code, Cursor, Codex.
+Compare features and pricing in our Coding directory to compare options.

 OpenCode